lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 ### Prepare data for CFA (items only df, reverse-scored)

-We an upload the data from the .rds file.
+We can upload the data from the .rds file.
 The file should be in the same folder as the .rmd file.
 I've named the df object that holds the data "big."

 ```r
 big <- readRDS("ReC.rds")